testvael/testvael/faq.markdown

 <details>
   <summary><b>Where can I see my ELYT wallet transactions?</b></summary>
-You can see all your wallet activities by entering the [My Logs] (https://elyt.net/profile/logs) section under your ELYT Profile page.
+You can see all your wallet activities by entering the <a href="https://elyt.net/profile/logs" target="_blank">My Logs</a> section under your ELYT Profile page.
 </details>

 <details>